Dementia care and support

 WHAT IS DEMENTIA?

-Dementia is caused when the brain is damaged by diseases.
 Dementia can affect anyone, whatever their gender, ethnic group, class, educational or professional background.
-It is progressive, meaning that the symptoms will eventually get worse, and moving away from home can be particularly traumatic, making live-in care an ideal option for providing optimal support.
+It is progressive, meaning that the symptoms will eventually get worse, and moving away from home can be particularly traumatic, making Live-in Care an ideal option for providing optimal support

-- You can find out more here: www.alzheimers.org.uk
+- You can find out more at www.alzheimers.org.uk

-- You can find out more here: www.dementiauk.org
+- You can find out more at www.dementiauk.org

 Dementia with Lewy bodies

-- Around 10-15% of people with dementia have Dementia with Lewy bodies (DLB), which is a type of dementia caused by a build-up of clumps and proteins in nerve cells in the brain which are known as Lewy bodies.
-These damage the way the nerve cells work and communicate with each other.
+- Around 4-10% of people living with dementia have Dementia with Lewy Bodies (DLB), which is a type of dementia caused by a build-up of clumps and proteins in nerve cells in the brain which are known as Lewy bodies.
+This damages the way the nerve cells work and communicate with each other

-- You can find out more here: www.lewybody.org
+- You can find out more at www.lewybody.org

-- You can find out more here: www.nhs.uk
+- You can find out more at www.nhs.uk

-- You can find out more here: www.alzheimers.org.uk
+- You can find out more at www.alzheimers.org.uk

 In addition to the many types of dementia, a person undergoing tests for suspected dementia may be diagnosed with ‘Mild Cognitive Impairment’ (MCI).
 MCI isn’t dementia and may never lead to dementia.
 It is diagnosed if a person is experiencing a mild deterioration in their cognition which isn’t causing them significant problems in their day-to-day life.
 The person would usually be kept under review in case their symptoms change.